KietzmannLab/BLT-VS/README.md

 # BLT_VS Model

-This repository contains the **BLT_VS** (Bottom-up Lateral Top-down - Ventral Stream) model, which simulates the ventral stream of the visual cortex, while taking the columnar organisation of bottom-up and top-down information flows, and the RF sizes and neuron counts across visual areas into account (5 DVA image presentation).
+This repository contains the **BLT_VS** (Bottom-up Lateral Top-down - Ventral Stream) model, which simulates the ventral stream of the visual cortex, while taking into account, the columnar organisation of bottom-up and top-down information flows, and the RF sizes and neuron counts across visual areas (5 DVA image presentation).
 The model is designed for image classification tasks and can be loaded with pre-trained weights.

 ![Network architecture](network_diagram.png)

-More information about the architecture and the design choices can be found under [Network design][#network-design].
+More information about the architecture and the design choices can be found under [Network design](#network-design).

 ---